Common buzzard: Mammals

 Other than rodents, two other groups of mammals can be counted as significant to the diet of common buzzards.
 One of these main prey types of import in the diets of common buzzards are leporids or lagomorphs, especially the European rabbit (Oryctolagus cuniculus) where it is found in numbers in a wild or feral state.
 In all dietary studies from Scotland, rabbits were highly important to the buzzard's diet.
 In southern Scotland, rabbits constituted 40.8% of remains at nests and 21.6% of pellet contents, while lagomorphs (mainly rabbits but also some young hares) were present in 99% of remains in Moray, Scotland.
 The nutritional richness relative to the commonest prey elsewhere, such as voles, might account for the high productivity of buzzards here.
 For example, clutch sizes were twice as large on average where rabbits were common (Moray) than were where they were rare (Glen Urquhart).
 In northern Ireland, an area of interest because it is devoid of any native vole species, rabbits were again the main prey.
 Here, lagomorphs constituted 22.5% of prey items by number and 43.7% by biomass.
 While rabbits are non-native, albeit long-established, in the British Isles, in their native area of the Iberian peninsula, rabbits are similarly significant to the buzzard's diet.
 In Murcia, Spain, rabbits were the most common mammal in the diet, making up 16.8% of 167 prey items.
 In a large study from northeastern Spain, rabbits were dominant in the buzzard's foods, making up 66.5% of 598 prey items.
 In the Netherlands, European rabbits were second in number (19.1% of 6624 prey items) only to common voles and the largest contributor of biomass to nests (36.7%).
 Outside of these (at least historically) rabbit-rich areas, leverets of the common hare species found in Europe can be important supplemental prey.
 European hare (Lepus europaeus) were the fourth most important prey species in central Poland and the third most significant prey species in Stavropol Krai, Russia.
 Buzzards normally attack the young of European rabbits and hares.
 Most of the rabbits taken by buzzard variously been estimated from 159 to 550 g, and infrequently up to 700 g in weight.
 Similarly, in different areas and the mean weight of brown hares taken in Finland was around 500 g.
-One young mountain hares (Lepus timidus) taken in Norway was estimated to about 1000 g.
+One young mountain hare (Lepus timidus) taken in Norway was estimated to about 1000 g.
 However, common buzzards are known to kill adult rabbits at times.
 This can be supported by remains of relatively large-sized tarsus bones of the rabbit, up to 64mm in length.